microsoft/ai-developer/Labs/lab-03.md

 ## Objectives
 In this exercise, you will be performing the following tasks:
+- Task 1: Try the app without the Time Plugin
+- Task 2: Create and import the Time Plugin
+- Task 3: Create and import the Geocoding Plugin
+- Task 4: Create and import the Weather Plugin

 ## Task 1: Try the app without the Time Plugin
 1. Launch your AI Chat app in any of the language, and submit the following prompt: